 Please note that there will be an FDA speaker present at this workshop.
 The name of the speaker will be announced closer to the event.

-Michelle Jump is the Global Regulatory Advisor, Medical Device Cybersecurity at MedSec, where she is responsible for providing strategic leadership, training and advisory services to the medical device industry in the area of cybersecurity compliance, global regulations, standards, product security program development, and security risk management.
+Michelle Jump is the Vice President of Security Services at MedSec, where she is responsible for providing strategic leadership, training and advisory services to the medical device industry in the area of cybersecurity compliance, global regulations, standards, product security program development, and security risk management.

 Pat Baird is the head of global software standards at Philips.
 Pat likes to think of his job as “Policy Engineering” – understanding the unmet needs (and frustrations) of regulators and developers, and developing standards, whitepapers, and training to meet those needs.
 He co-chairs the AdvaMed software committee and an AAMI committee on agile software development.
 His current passion is related to artificial intelligence in healthcare; he is the convenor or co-chair in several AI committees, including ISO/IEC TC215 AHG2 standards regarding AI in healthcare, MITA trade association, CTA trade association, Xavier University, World Health Organization, and is an industry representative on a newly formed IMDRF AI committee.